Communal Records | Jewish Life | Local HistoryPartially online

-Kenton Synagogue Jewish Youth Club, 1968-9, published in the Wembley News • Brent Museum and Archive
+Kenton Synagogue Jewish Youth Club, 1968-1969, Wembley History Society image, from Wembley News • Brent Museum and Archives

 Archive Description

-Brent Archives holds a variety of material relating to the local area, from Alperton to Uxendon.
-It holds and collects the records of Brent Council and its predecessors from the seventeenth century onwards as well as the archives of Brent businesses, institutions, societies, families and individuals as well as maps, local newspapers, periodicals, cuttings and ephemera.
-In addition we have the Local History Library consisting of printed books about the area of Brent, its communities or people.
+The archive holds a variety of material relating to the local area, from Alperton to Uxendon.
+It holds and collects the records of Brent Council and its predecessors from the seventeenth century onwards.
+The collection also includes archives of Brent businesses, institutions, societies, families and individuals as well as maps, local newspapers, periodicals, press cuttings and ephemera.
+In addition we have a Local History Library consisting of printed books about the area of Brent and its communities.
 These records cover the history of the local Jewish population.

 Access Information